What you’ll learn in this article:

 You may have heard of these.
 Models are called Me Elos, My My Elos, Me Sleek and Iluminage.

-These devices from Iluminage Beauty Ltd and Iluminage Beauty Inc are both clinically proven and FDA-cleared effective on fair dark and black skin.
+These devices from Iluminage Beauty are both clinically proven and FDA-cleared as safe and effective on fair hair, and dark and black skin.
 They use a combination of IPL and Radio Frequency which makes them safe and effective on all skin tones.
 But unfortunately, Iluminage Beauty ceased trading in 2018.

 You may find final stock available through some retailers.
 However, before you buy check if the retailer honours the manufacturer warranty.
 (Iluminage won’t because they don’t exist anymore).
 Get confirmation in writing.
 This is your peace of mind so if anything breaks within the warranty period the retailer will either replace it or give you a refund.
 Otherwise there’s no one to help if anything goes wrong and you may be out of pocket!

 You can check prices and buy using the links below.

 Found this review helpful?
 Please support future reviews and shop via these links.